Study in Australia for Indian Students: Costs, Work Rights, and PR Reality

 Australian universities charge international students significantly more than domestic students, and there is no subsidized route the way some EU countries offer.
 These are real annual figures:

 Total program cost for a 2-year Masters at a Group of Eight university runs AUD 60,000-100,000 in tuition alone, or roughly ₹40-68 lakh before living costs.
-Factor in ₹24-35 lakh per year for living in Sydney or Melbourne and a two-year Masters will cost a family ₹1.2-1.7 crore all-in.
+Factor in ₹24-35 lakh per year for living in Sydney or Melbourne and a two-year Masters will cost a family ₹1.2-1.7 crore all-in, and the full cost of studying in Australia for Indian students breaks every line item down.
 That is the honest number.

 The 48-Hour Fortnight Work Rule: What It Actually Nets